 Lower potassium levels

 Consuming too much licorice can cause potassium levels to drop.
-According to the U.S. Food and Drug Administration (FDA), this can lead to:
+According to the

 - abnormal heart rhythms